bseltz-cohesity/scripts/python/massVMrestore/README.md

 * massVMrestore.json: example targets file
 * pyhesity.py: the Cohesity REST API helper module

 Place the files in a folder together, then we can edit the target configuration JSON file.
-In the JSON file, configure host->datastore target pairs like this:
+In the JSON file, configure host-datastore target pairs like this:

 ```json
 {